 The bill CS/CS/HB 105 amends various sections of Florida Statutes concerning pari-mutuel wagering, particularly for thoroughbred permitholders.
-It allows these permitholders to opt out of conducting live racing while retaining their permits, with specific conditions for those operating slot machine facilities or cardrooms.
-Notably, they must continue live racing until they notify the commission, which cannot occur before July 1, 2027, and must indicate a cessation date at least three years in the future.
-The bill also eliminates the requirement for live racing in relation to certain tax obligations and introduces a new framework for breeders' incentives, mandating that funds for breeders' awards be used to promote Florida-bred horses.
+It allows these permitholders to opt out of conducting live racing while retaining their permits, although those with slot machine facilities or cardrooms must continue live racing until they notify the commission, with a minimum three-year notice period.
+The bill also eliminates the requirement for live racing in relation to certain tax obligations and introduces a structured plan for breeders' incentives, mandating that funds for breeders' awards be used to promote Florida-bred horses.
+Additionally, it establishes eligibility criteria for stallion awards and requires the Florida Thoroughbred Breeders' Association to maintain records related to stallions and awards.

 H 105 c1: 550.01215, 849.086